INCATools/ontology-access-kit/docs/glossary.rst

     but not widely used or known outside the genomics sphere.
 OBO is mapped to OWL, but only expresses a subset, and provides some OWL abstractions in a more easy to understand fashion.

+   KGCL
+    Knowledge Graph Change Language (KGCL) is a :term:`Datamodel` for communicating desired changes to an ontology.
+    It can also be used to communicate differences between two ontologies.
+See `KGCL docs <https://github.com/INCATools/kgcl>`_.

    OWL Annotation
     In the context of :term:`OWL`, the term :term:`Annotation` means a piece of metadata that does not have a strict logical interpretation.
 Annotations can be on entities, for example, :term:`Label` annotations, or annotations can be on :term:`Axioms<Axiom>`.